swayf/grako/README.rst

           -o outfile, --outfile outfile
                                 specify where the output should go (default is stdout) -t, --trace           produce verbose parsing output
+          -b, --binary          generate a pickled grammar model instead of a parser

         $